jeffrey-xiao/Princeton-Algorithms-Part-1/README.md

 ###Part 3: Mergesort and Quicksort###

 *Project: Collinear Points* -- Using more sophistacated and tuned sorting algorithms, develop a fast method for finding collinear points.
-A brute force method was also developed to contrast the runtimes between the efficient method.
+A brute force method was also developed to contrast the runtimes between the efficient method and the naive solution.

+###Part 4: Priority Queues and A* Star Search###

+*Project: 8-Puzzle* -- Implement an A* search to find a solution to the 8-puzzle.

+###Part 5: Binary Search Trees###

+*Project: Kd tree* -- Using the concept of binary search trees, implement a two diminsional kd tree.